-- The access road is insufficient to accommodate the additional traffic from the proposed use. - Insufficient passing places on the track. - Safety concern in relation to horse riders, including children, from Jerusalem Farm stables using the track. - Residential amenity impact of increase use of the track. - Previous permissions have imposed restrictions in relation to highway safety which should be carried forward. - How would it be ensured that there is no contamination of Harden Clough by toilets. - How would wildlife in the wood be protected and cared for? - There appear to be temporary buildings, they should be finished to blend in more with the trees. - Supportive of use by children and community groups but could it be ensured that it won't become a commercial camping ground? - Noise impacts within the valley. - The land is designated as a BHS and public access should be discouraged. - The Council should make reference to their biodiversity audit when considering this application.
+- The access road is insufficient to accommodate the additional traffic from the proposed use. - Insufficient passing places on the track. - Safety concern in relation to horse riders, including children, from Jerusalem Farm stables using the track. - Residential amenity impact of increase use of the track. - Previous permissions have imposed restrictions in relation to highway safety which should be carried forward. - Civil law issues relating to private access rights across Jerusalem Farm's land. - How would it be ensured that there is no contamination of Harden Clough by toilets. - How would wildlife in the wood be protected and cared for? - There appear to be temporary buildings, they should be finished to blend in more with the trees. - Supportive of use by children and community groups but could it be ensured that it won't become a commercial camping ground? - Noise impacts within the valley. - The land is designated as a BHS and public access should be discouraged. - The Council should make reference to their biodiversity audit when considering this application.